Sustainability Governance

 - GRI 2-29

-Our dealings with our stakeholders are briefly described below.
+Our dealings with our most important stakeholders are briefly described below.

 Employees

-Implenia actively manages a variety of internal and external social media platforms designed to increase contact between employees.
-As well as the Intranet these include external platforms such as LinkedIn, Xing, Facebook, Twitter, Youtube, TikTok and Instagram.
+Implenia also communicates via a variety of internal and external social media platforms designed to increase communication with and between employees.
+As well as the Intranet and Viva Engage, these include external platforms such as LinkedIn, Facebook, and Instagram.

 Customers

-Implenia’s customers are at the heart of everything it does.
+Its clients are at the heart of everything Implenia does.
 As well as numerous contacts at the project level, the company also seeks general, non-project-specific communication with major customers.
-These regular discussions are important for mutual understanding and provide Implenia with a valuable external view.
+These regular discussions are important for mutual understanding and provide Implenia with valuable external views.

-Implenia follows an open, transparent and timely information policy in the interests of its shareholders, investors and the general public.
-With its ongoing reporting, Implenia ensures equal treatment of all stakeholders with regard to timing and content.
+Implenia follows an open, transparent and timely information policy in the interests of its shareholders and investors.
+With its ongoing reporting, the company ensures equal treatment of all stakeholders with regard to timing and content.

 Comprehensive information is available online to all investors, journalists and other interested parties under the “Media & Investors” link on the company website.
 Sustainability-focused investors can also find more information in the “Sustainable Investment” section of the site.